From Spikes to Heavy Tails: Unveiling the Spectral Evolution of Neural Networks: Preliminaries and Setup

 For the remainder of this paper, we use the overloaded term \textit{`optimizer update'} to represent either \texttt{FB-Adam} or \texttt{GD} update.
 Specific choices of the optimizer will be mentioned explicitly.

-\paragraph{Ridge-regression on final layer.} Similar to the setup of \cite{ba2022high, moniri2023theory,wang2023spectral, ba2023learning}, we consider a hold-out training dataset $\overline{\mX} \in \sR^{n \times d}, \overline{\vy} \in \sR^n$ sampled in the same fashion as $\mX, \vy$ to learn the last layer weights.
+\paragraph{Ridge-regression on final layer.} Similar to the setup of \citet{ba2022high, moniri2023theory,wang2023spectral, ba2023learning}, we consider a hold-out training dataset $\overline{\mX} \in \sR^{n \times d}, \overline{\vy} \in \sR^n$ sampled in the same fashion as $\mX, \vy$ to learn the last layer weights.
 Formally, after $t$ optimizer updates to the first layer to obtain $\mW_t$, we calculate the post-activation features $\overline{\mZ}_t = \frac{1}{\sqrt{h}}\sigma\left(\frac{1}{\sqrt{d}}\mW_t\overline{\mX}^\top\right)$ and solve the following ridge-regression problem:

 Here $\lambda > 0$ is the regularization constant.
-The solution $\hat{\va}$ is now used as the last-layer weight vector for our student network $f$ and we consider the resulting regression loss as our \textit{training loss}.
-Formally, this setup allows us to measure the impact of updates to $\mW$ after $t$ steps over the random initialization (at $t=0$) to improve the hold-out dataset's regression loss.
-Finally, for a test sample $\vx \in \sR^d$, the student network prediction is given as: $\hat{y} = \frac{1}{\sqrt{h}}\hat{\va}\sigma\left(\frac{1}{\sqrt{d}}\mW_t\vx\right)$.
-This approach is employed on the test data for computing the \textit{test loss} using the mean squared error.
+The solution $\hat{\va}$ is now used as the last-layer weight vector for our student network $f(\cdot)$ and we consider the resulting regression loss as our \textit{training loss}.
+Formally, this setup allows us to measure the impact of updates to $\mW$ after $t$ steps on the hold-out dataset's regression loss.
+Finally, for a test sample $\vx \in \sR^d$, the student network prediction is given as: $\hat{y} = \frac{1}{\sqrt{h}}{\hat{\va}}^{\top}\sigma\left(\frac{1}{\sqrt{d}}\mW_t\vx\right)$.
+These predictions on the test data are used for computing the \textit{test loss} using the mean squared error.